|Overview | Enrolling | Responsibilities & Rights | Academic Policies | Academic Programs | Opportunities | Support & Services|

 The first dean of the College was George Walk, who took over "Teachers College" in 1919 from Laura Carnell (the official name was changed to the "College of Education" in 1960).
-At present, there are four departments in the College: Curriculum, Instruction, and Technology in Education, Educational Leadership and Policy Studies, Kinesiology, and Psychological Studies in Education.
+At present, there are three departments in the College: Curriculum, Instruction, and Technology in Education; Educational Leadership and Policy Studies; and Psychological Studies in Education.

-In summary, throughout its history Temple's College of Education has had an enormous impact on the local, regional, national, and international educational community.
+Historically, Temple's College of Education has had a significant impact on local and regional practice.
 It has always been the largest college of education in the region and one of the largest in the country.
-The College also has always been, and continues to be, the major provider of teachers for the Philadelphia School District and for many of the suburban districts.
-A large majority of the principals and superintendents of the neighboring regions have received their degrees from Temple.
-Many of the school psychologists, counselors, educational researchers, and other educational professionals have been trained at Temple.
-In a very real sense, the College of Education has shaped the educational direction of the region, a statement that no other institution can easily make.
+The College continues to be the major provider of teachers for the Philadelphia School District and for many suburban districts.
+Many principals and superintendents of the neighboring regions have received their degrees from Temple.
+Many of the school psychologists, counselors, educational researchers, and other education professionals have been prepared at Temple.
+In a very real sense, the College of Education has helped to shape the educational direction of the region.

 Undergraduate programs in the College of Education are designed for a multitude of professional applications.
 While a majority of its students seek certification to teach in elementary and secondary schools, the College also has programs that prepare athletic trainers, exercise scientists, and those who seek to work in educational settings in business and industry.
 The Pennsylvania Department of Education approves programs leading to certification.
 The Pennsylvania Department of Education maintains reciprocity agreements with many of the states in the region.
 The College of Education is a Member of the Holmes Group, the American Association of Colleges for Teacher Education, the Association of Colleges and Schools of Education in State Universities and Land Grant Colleges, the Pennsylvania Association of Colleges and Teacher Educators, and the University Council for Educational Administration.
 All College of Education teacher education programs are accredited by the National Council for Accreditation of Teacher Education.

 Students are considered for admission into the College of Education upon meeting University criteria.
-Entrance is encouraged at the freshman level.
-Note that admission to the College of Education does not assure admission to a teacher certification program.
-Admission to teacher certification programs is contingent upon the successful completion of required courses and tests.
-Preference is given to students whose grades are exemplary and who have demonstrated a high potential for excellence in teaching in their early professional education courses.
+Note, however, that admission to the College of Education does not assure admission to a teacher certification program.

 Students who wish to transfer to the College of Education from another institution must be admitted through the Temple University Office of Undergraduate Admissions.
 Transfer credits will be evaluated in the Admissions Office in accordance with College of Education and University policy.

 Students should be aware that a major revision of most undergraduate teacher certification programs occurred for students admitted to the College of Education after July 1, 1999.
 In addition, the Special Education curriculum underwent further revisions in 2003.
 These changes have been reflected in this Bulletin.
 Students are encouraged to check with the Office of Student Services, or with the Department of Curriculum, Instruction and Technology in Education, to verify the requirements that pertain to their specific case.
-In addition, you should check the Web version of the Undergraduate Bulletin for the most current information about College of Education program requirements at the Program Descriptions section, or the College of Education's Web page at http://www.temple.edu/education.
+In addition, students should check the Web version of the Undergraduate Bulletin for the most current information about College of Education program requirements at the Program Descriptions section, or the College of Education's website at www.temple.edu/education.